Kylinb/UASTrack/README.md

 our UASTrack for uav tracking.

-The code will be open-sourced soon.
+The code will be released soon.